 Our hopes of driving south were dashed when the A1 Highway south of Kempsey closed, possibly for several days.
 We considered heading north to Grafton and then west to Armidale, but a heavy rain trough heading that way from the west, combined with a widespread mice plague that has caravanners reporting chewed cables and wires, saw us head home.

-On the drive, inland seas stretch far and wide – a bleak watery reminder of hard times ahead.
+On the drive, inland seas stretched far and wide – a bleak watery reminder of hard times ahead.

 Fingers crossed for sunny days ahead.